rebma-io/lab/docs/3d/fusion360.md

 1. You should update the fits for _your printer_.
 This is just for my Prusa MINI+, and won't necessarily match yours.
-It's a good start if you don't want to fuss about, although many cheap 3D printers have much bigger tolerances.
+It's a good start if you don't want to fuss about it, although many cheap 3D printers have much bigger tolerances.
 2. When you want to use `M3HeadOD` (for example), you'll want to allow for tolerance.
 I typically use `TransitionFit030`, which will get a